alfahami/docker-cheat-sheet/README.md

 a.pdf
 off.pdf
 ```
-The image fhsinchy/rmbyext is an executable one that delete file by extensions.
-We used bind mount to bind the zone/ directory in the contianer to our local filesystems.
-We created some .pdf files and deleted them with the executable container.
+The image <code>fhsinchy/rmbyext</code> is an executable one that delete file by extensions.
+We used bind mount to bind the <code>zone/</code> directory in the contianer to our local filesystems.
+We created some .pdf files and deleted them with the executable container.\
 The option <code>-v (or --volume) $(pwd):zone/</code> a seen is used for creating a bind mount for a container, it can take three fields separated by (<code>:</code>).
 The generic systax is as follow :
 ```shell
 --volume <local file system directory absolute path>:<container file system directory absolute path>:<read write access>
 ```
-The third field is optional but you must pass the absolute path of your local directory and the absolute path of the directory inside the container.
+The third field is optional but you must pass the absolute path of your local directory and the absolute path of the directory inside the container.\
-The difference between a regular image and an executable one is that the entry-point for an executable image is set to a custom program instead of sh, in this case the rmbyext program.
+The difference between a regular image and an executable one is that the entry-point for an executable image is set to a custom program instead of sh, in this case the rmbyext program.\
 And as you've learned in the previous sub-section, anything you write after the image name in a container run command gets passed to the entry-point of the image.

 So in the end the <code>docker container run --rm -v $(pwd):/zone fhsinchy/rmbyext pdf</code> command translates to <code>rmbyext pdf</code> inside the container.
 Executable images are not that common in the wild but can be very useful in certain cases.